Edgar Degas a Classical Realist Capturing Movement

 He was active from the 1850s to the early years of the 20th century.

-His single-mindedness spilled over into his choice of apartments; during his working life he never moved out of Montmartre and more particularly the Pigalle area of Montmartre.
+His hard-headed-single-mindedness spilled over into his choice of apartments; during his working life he never moved out of Montmartre and more particularly the Pigalle area of lower Montmartre.
 He lived and worked for decades within a very restricted area.

 What influenced Degas’ art?

-Degas admired the French painter Ingres; when he had the opportunity to meet him, Ingres told the young artist to concentrate on line – it was advice Degas never forgot.
+Degas particularly admired the French painter Ingres (1780 – 1867).
+When he had the opportunity to meet him, Ingres told the young artist to concentrate on line—it was advice Degas never forgot.
 Degas was a great draughtsman, his eye and hand trained by many hours sketching in the Louvre.

-He may have had a reputation for arrogance and inflexibility but he was open to new techniques, new technology, novelty and innovation.
-He was prepared to explore and exploit developments in photography and monotype printing if they showed potential.
+He may have had a reputation for being set in his ways but he was open to new techniques, new technology and innovation.
+He was prepared to explore and exploit developments in photography and monotype printing if they showed the potential to suit his artistic purpose.

-Like many artists of his day he was frustrated by the entrenched conservatism of the Salon and the arts establishment in Paris.
+Degas, like many artists of his day was frustrated by the entrenched conservatism of the Salon and the arts establishment in Paris.
 The annual Salon or official Paris arts show regularly rejected artists who tried to exhibit.
-The jury of the Salon had a very narrow academic definition of what a painting should look like.
+The jury of the Salon had a very narrow academic definition of appropriate subject matter and style of painting.

-Names which are now well known to us such as Monet, Pissarro, Sisley, Morisot, and Cézanne were then regularly refused wall space.
+Names which are now well known to us such as Monet, Pissarro, Sisley, Morisot, and Cézanne were then regularly refused wall space at the show.

 By the 1870s many contemporary artists considered the yearly event no longer fit for purpose.
 It was out of touch with modern society and new trends in art.
-Discontent had been building in the Parisian artistic community — especially among the artists who were regularly rejected — and in 1873 Degas helped found an independent company of artists.
-Together they would organise their own arts shows in direct competition with the Salon.
+Discontent had been building in the Parisian artistic community—especially among the artists who were regularly rejected—and in 1873 Degas helped found an independent company of artists.
+Together, in 1874, they would organise their own art shows in direct competition with the Salon.

-This group came to be known as the Impressionists and its first show was in 1874.
+This group came to be known as the Impressionists.

 A founding member but never an Impressionist

 Degas was a founding member, but never considered himself an Impressionist.
-He is reported as saying to his Impressionist colleagues ‘You need natural life, I need artificial life’.
-He preferred the controlled environment of the studio to the changing conditions of the country where the Impressionists tried to capture the effect of natural light with dashes of colour.
+He is reported as saying to his Impressionist colleagues “You need natural life, I need artificial life”.
+He preferred the controlled environment of the studio to the changing conditions of the country where the Impressionists tried to capture the effect of natural light with dashes of colour and enthusiastic, free-flowing, jabbing brush strokes.

-Degas considered himself a realist or an independent.
-His scenes were set in the modern environment of Paris and Montmartre and occasionally in the leisure or entertainment settings of horse races or café concerts.
+Degas styled himself a realist or an independent.
+His work was set in the contemporary environment of Paris and Montmartre: at the Paris Opera, in a domestic setting where women bathed, occasionally at the horse races, or in a café concert.

 Where did Edgar Degas live in Montmartre?